RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 Performance is good and native compilation is possible.
 A simple versatile platform.

-For ongoing experiments see 'dev/fvm/x86/miscvm1.s'.
+For ongoing experiments see 'dev/fvm/x86/tvm.s'.

 This is now the front-runner for FVM 2.0.
-Other virtual machines could easily be virtualized on top of the sparse register machine, so the adoption of this approach does not preclude the use of stack-based languages.
+Other virtual machines could easily be virtualized on top of the SRM, so the adoption of this approach does not preclude the use of stack-based languages.
+Furthermore, the SRM itself could be virtualized on top of a MISC CPU although doing so is not immediately relevant here.

 ### Proposed Design: Plan A: Improved Stack Machine